 Frequently asked questions

-How to get root access on the cluster?
+How do I connect to the cluster?

 I forgot my password - what now?